abozer/EC-ElGamal/README.md

-A basic Elliptic Curve ElGamal system
+A basic Elliptic Curve ElGamal system implemented in C++ (written in Visual Studio 2022)